NMQ: National Mosaic and Multi-Sensor QPE

 - Tile-8 data from Dec 10, 2010

-Level-3 Hourly gauge-adjusted/filtered NMQ rainrates at 0.01o resolution are used in this study
+Level-3 hourly (or half-hourly) gauge-adjusted/filtered NMQ rainrates at 0.01o resolution are used in this study

 to compare with gauge measurements over various areas (Nassawadox, VA; Pocomoke, MD; South Fork Basin, IA),